zekth/website-1/content/additional-documentation/development.md

 - coral
 ---

 reef-pi is written in [go](https://golang.org/) and [react](https://facebook.github.io/react/).
-This guide will walk through the steps involved in setting up go and nodejs (required for react) development environment, alongside reef-pi.
-This guide assume OSX or Linux as the development platform.
+This guide will walk through the steps involved in setting up go, nodejs and finally reef-pi development environment.
+This guide assume OSX or Linux as the development platform, but should be useful for other platforms as well.

 ### Setup go

 reef-pi is built and tested with latest go.
-At the time of writing the guide, the latest version of go is 1.8.1. reef-pi should work with any version of go above 1.5.
+At the time of writing the guide, the latest version of go is 1.10. reef-pi should work with any version of go above 1.8.

-Use any one of the three ways to install go:
+Use any one of these three ways to install go:

 1. I recommend using the official [go installation guide](https://golang.org/doc/install) to install go in your development machine.